 Avoid contact between brake fluid and painted parts.
 Brake fluid attacks paint!
 Use only clean brake fluid from a sealed container.

-- Move the brake fluid reservoir mounted on the handlebar to a horizontal position.
+Move the brake fluid reservoir mounted on the handlebar to a horizontal position.

-- Remove screws 1.
+- Remove the screws.

-- Remove cover 2 with membrane 3.
+- Remove cover with membrane •.

+- Add brake fluid to the MAX mark.